 The lack of production work mentioned above contributes substantially to this divide.
 Many other languages, like C++, have strong academic followings.
 But since so many companies use C++ in production, it does not face the knowledge distribution problem Haskell does.
 Companies using C++ have no choice but to train people to use the language.
 Many of these people stick with the language long enough to train the next generation.
 This creates a more normal looking knowledge distribution curve.

 The good news for Haskell is there have been major tooling improvements in the last few years.
 This has brought about a renaissance for the language.
 More companies are starting to use it in production.
 More meetups are happening; more people are writing libraries for the most crucial tasks.
-If this trend continues, Haskell will hopefully reach a tipping point, normalizing the knowledge distribution curve.
+If this trend continues, Haskell will hopefully reach a tipping point where the distribution becomes more normal.

 If you are someone who is interested in learning Haskell, or who has tried learning Haskell in the past, there is one key thing to know.
 While the abstract mathematics is cool, understanding it is mostly unnecessary.
-Monads are essential, there is no denying.
+Monads are essential.
 But category theory is overkill for most day-to-day problems you’ll solve.
 The dozens of language extensions might seem intimidating, but you can pick them up one-by-one as you go.

-At the last Haskell eXchange, Don Stewart from Standard Chartered gave a talk about the company’s use of Haskell.
+At Haskell eXchange 2016, Don Stewart from Standard Chartered gave a talk about the company’s use of Haskell.
 He explained they rarely use anything outside of vanilla Haskell constructs*.
 They just don’t need to.
 Anything you can do with, say, lenses, you can accomplish without them.